-- take overall responsibility for data and data security; - foster a culture of safeguarding where online safety is fully integrated into whole school safeguarding; - oversee the activities of the DSL and ensure that the responsibilities listed in the section below are being followed and fully supported; - ensure that Policies and procedures are followed by all staff and other adults working paid or unpaid in the school; - undertake training in offline and online safety, in accordance with statutory guidance and relevant Local Safeguarding Partnership recommendations; - assign a senior leadership team (SLT) member to be responsible for digital technology, liaising with the Management Committee in order to achieve their obligations in meeting the DfE digital and technology standards, particularly as they relate to cyber security and filtering and monitoring and ensuring the Management Committee are regularly updated on progress towards the standards; - ensure that online safety is appropriately monitored and reviewed by undertaking an annual review of the school's approach to online safety, supported by an annual review of the risk assessment that considers and reflects the risks the children face.
-We will use appropriate tools for this purpose such as the self-review tool 360° safe or LGfL online safety audit. - liaise with the DSL on all online-safety issues which might arise and receive regular updates on school issues and broader policy and practice information; - take overall responsibility for data management and information security ensuring the school's provision follows best practice in information handling; work with the DPO, DSL and the Management Committee to ensure a Data Protection Act 2018 (DPA) compliant framework for storing data, but helping to ensure that child protection is always put first, and data-protection processes support careful and legal sharing of information; - ensure the school implements and makes effective use of appropriate ICT systems and services including school-safe filtering and monitoring, protected email systems and that all technology including cloud systems are implemented according to child-safety first principles; - be responsible for ensuring that all staff receive suitable training on induction to carry out their child protection and online safety roles (which should include the procedures and processes in place to manage filtering and monitoring and how to escalate concerns when identified).
-UKCIS have published an Online Safety Audit Tool which helps mentors of trainee teachers and early career teachers induct mentees and provide ongoing support, development and monitoring; - understand and make all staff aware of procedures to be followed in the event of a serious online safeguarding incident involving a pupil or an incident which results in an allegation against a member of staff or other adult (see flowchart for dealing with online safety incidents); - encourage parents/carers to provide age-appropriate supervision for children in their care using the internet including by the use of internet filters which should be used to block malicious websites (usually free but often need turned on.
-Information for parents/carers will be regularly updated and published on the school website and via newsletters and other publications.

-- ensure suitable risk assessments are undertaken so the curriculum meets needs of pupils, including the risk of children being radicalised; - take responsibility for formulating the school's Cyber security resilience strategy and Cyber response plan in liaison with the Online Safety member of The Management Committee and other third party providers. - ensure the school website meets statutory requirements (see KAHSC guidance on statutory and desirable website features and content for maintained or academy schools).
+- take overall responsibility for data and data security; - foster a culture of safeguarding where online safety is fully integrated into whole school safeguarding; - oversee the activities of the DSL and ensure that the DSL responsibilities listed in the section below are being followed and fully supported - ensure that Policies and procedures are followed by all staff and other adults working paid or unpaid in the school; - undertake training in offline and online safety, in accordance with statutory guidance and relevant Local Safeguarding Partnership recommendations; - liaise with the DSL on all online-safety issues which might arise and receive regular updates on school issues and broader policy and practice information; - take overall responsibility for data management and information security ensuring the school's provision follows best practice in information handling; work with the DPO, DSL and the Management Committee to ensure a Data Protection Act 2018 (DPA) compliant framework for storing data, but helping to ensure that child protection is always put first, and data-protection processes support careful and legal sharing of information; - ensure the school implements and makes effective use of appropriate ICT systems and services including school-safe filtering and monitoring, protected email systems and that all technology including cloud systems are implemented according to child-safety first principles; - be responsible for ensuring that all staff receive suitable training to carry out their child protection and online safety roles; - understand and make all staff aware of procedures to be followed in the event of a serious online safeguarding incident or allegation against a member of staff or other adult (see flowchart on dealing with online safety incidents); - ensure suitable risk assessments are undertaken so the curriculum meets needs of pupils, including the risk of children being radicalised; - ensure that there is an audit system in place to monitor and support staff (e.g. network manager) who carry out internal technical online safety procedures.
+UKCIS have published an Online Safety Audit Tool which helps mentors of trainee teachers and newly qualified teachers induct mentees and provide ongoing support, development and monitoring; - ensure the Management Committee are regularly updated on the nature and effectiveness of the school's arrangements for online safety; - ensure the school website meets statutory requirements (see KAHSC guidance on statutory and desirable website requirements).

-1.3 Designated Safeguarding Lead (DSL)
+1.3 Designated Safeguarding Lead (DSL)/Online Safety Lead (OSL)

-The DSL may delegate certain online safety duties, but not the day-to-day responsibility; this assertion and all quotes below are taken from Keeping Children Safe in Education.
+The DSL may delegate certain online safety duties e.g. to the OSL, but not the day-to-day responsibility; this assertion and all quotes below are taken from Keeping Children Safe in Education.
+Where the online-safety co-ordinator is not the named DSL or deputy DSL, there must be a regular review and open communication between these roles to ensure that the DSL's clear overarching responsibility for online safety is not compromised.

-The Designated Safeguarding Lead will:
+The Designated Safeguarding Lead/Online Safety Lead will: